|CPU||Quad-Core ARM Cortex-A53|

 - File:AXP803 Datasheet V1.0.pdf

 The above mentioned manual details most peripherals.
 Some devices in the SoC are not described there, but have descriptions in other SoC's manuals:

 - RSB: MMIO address and IRQ mentioned in the A64 manual, IP description in the A83T manual.

 - PRCM: MMIO address mentioned in the A64 manual, IP description in the A83T manual.

 Some remarks about the memory map.

-The U-Boot implementation is 64-bit (armv8), so an aarch64 cross compiler is needed to compile U-Boot.
+This U-Boot implementation is a full featured 64-bit (armv8) port, it provides the full functionality of mainline sunxi U-Boot (including UEFI support).
+An aarch64 cross compiler is needed to compile U-Boot.

 The publically available SDKs contain kernel and u-boot trees which include and depend on several binaries.
 Allwinner is always violating the GPL in this way since A31.
 In the current A64 SDK, lots of blobs are included in kernel and U-Boot, including the critical DRAM code and the important HDMI code.

 (The list below may be not finished, and do not list files related to non-A64 SoC)